 We divided all rats into four groups (n = 6 in each group) using simple random sampling, as shown in Table 1.
-The group that got cisplatin 15 mg/kg (i.p.) and did not get thymoquinone therapy is called the Cis group; the group that got cisplatin 15 mg/kg (i.p.) plus 25 mg/kg/day thymoquinone intragastric gavage (i.g.) for five days is called the Cis+TQ25 group; the group that got cisplatin 15 mg/kg (i.p.) plus 50 mg/kg/day thymoquinone (i.g.) for five days is called the Cis+TQ50 group; and the group that got a single dose of 0.5 mL normal saline (i.p.) as a placebo and did not get thymoquinone therapy is called the control group.
-On day 10, we will test the expression of superoxide dismutase (SOD) in rat cochlear tissue using an immunohistochemistry examination to observe the antioxidant effects of thymoquinone on cisplatin-induced oxidative stress.
+The group that got cisplatin 15 mg/kg (i.p.) and did not get thymoquinone therapy is called the Cis group; the group that got cisplatin 15 mg/kg (i.p.) plus 25 mg/kg/day thymoquinone intragastric gavage (i.g.) for five days is called the Cis+TQ25 group; the group that got cisplatin 15 mg/kg (i.p.) plus 50 mg/kg/day thymoquinone (i.g.) for five days is called the Cis+TQ50 group; and the group that got a single dose of 0.5 mL normal saline (i.p.) as a placebo without thymoquinone therapy is called the control group.
+On day 10, SOD expression was tested the expression of superoxide dismutase (SOD) in rat cochlear tissue using an immunohistochemistry examination to evaluate the antioxidant effects of thymoquinone on cisplatin-induced oxidative stress.